Home

 Winter used the elementary switching latch in a particular way that made this feature one of its defining characteristics.
 This specific latch, which was a special mechanism in the machine, had only been in a few other previous calculating machines.
 One such example using this type of switching latch was an invention by Jean-Baptiste Schwilgue

 Not much is known about Caroline Winter.
 She was the daughter of John Winter and was from Miami County in Ohio.
-She ran a store in Piqua, Ohio and was mentioned in the Piqua business directories in 1859-60 and 1860-61 as the owner of a general store.
-She died November 6, 1875.
+She ran a store in Piqua, Ohio, and was mentioned in the Piqua business directories in 1859-60 and 1860-61 as the owner of a general store.
+She died on November 6, 1875.

 The first page from Caroline Winter’s patent drawing.